Britax B-Lively Review

 Weight

-Another ding is that the B-Lively is 2 lbs heavier than the B-Agile (and heavier than the City Mini, which weighs 18 lbs).
-That said, it does (barely) meet all airline gate-check requirements, including American Airlines.
+Like other of its ilk, the stroller weighs in at 19lbs.
+It does (barely) meet all airline gate-check requirements, including American Airlines.
 See also: Best Travel Strollers

 Fold